Peace Bonding Procedure

 - Self-defense weapons, i.e., pepper spray, mace, stun guns, and tasers.

-- Wooden or aluminum baseball bats.
+- Wooden, aluminum or solid/hard plastic baseball bats.

 - Other prohibited items, i.e., skateboards, golf clubs, paddles, and signs that are not integral to the costume.